SMSpp-Project/tools/README.md

 option is used, then the SDDPBlock is solved using the SDDPGreedySolver.
 Otherwise, the SDDPBlock is solved by the SDDPSolver.

 In simulation mode (i.e., when the `-s` option is used), the `-i` option specifies the index of the scenario for which the problem must be solved.
 The index must be a number between 0 and n-1, where n is the number of scenarios in the SDDPBlock.
 If this index is not provided, then the problem is solved for the first scenario.
+Also in simulation mode, the `-r` option indicates that the integrality constraints over the variables must be relaxed.

 ### Thermal Unit solver / Unit Commitment solver